 The absence of intent affects if and how homicide is charged.
 While the absence of intent alone doesn’t mean a homicide is lawful, it isn’t murder.

 Unlike murder, manslaughter is death without intent to kill.
 Like murder, manslaughter is divided into first- and second-degree.
 Both types are considered felonies.

 First-degree manslaughter in Grady County involves cruelty, undue force, or dangerous weapons.
 It is homicide without intent to kill.
 It also lacks malice aforethought (premeditation) and a depraved mind.

-It can occur during a misdemeanor, if the person committing the crime unintentionally kills someone.
+It can occur during a misdemeanor if someone committing the crime unintentionally kills someone.
 For example, if you’re driving recklessly and you hit another car, killing the driver.

-It can also occur in the heat of passion, either in a cruel and unusual way or with a dangerous weapon.
+It can also occur in the heat of passion, cruelly and unusually, or with a dangerous weapon.
 For example, if you catch your wife cheating on you and you react violently, possibly with a weapon, killing her.

 Another occurrence is when resisting a criminal act or following a failed criminal attempt.
-For example, if you interrupt a home invasion, and the intruder surrenders, and you kill them anyway.
+For example, if you interrupt a home invasion and the intruder surrenders, you kill them anyway.

 Unlike first-degree manslaughter, second-degree manslaughter doesn’t include undue force or cruelty.
 It also lacks a dangerous weapon and doesn’t show depraved disregard for human life.

 While second-degree manslaughter in Oklahoma isn’t considered as serious as first-degree, it’s still neither an excusable nor justifiable homicide.